cimug-org/CIMTool/index.md

 accept 'units' as well as 'unit' for the units attribute of a datatype

-correction: the baseuri tag was not recognised in some XMI files.
+**correction:** the baseuri tag was not recognised in some XMI files.

 corrections: various regressions introduced in the 1.4.1 development release.

-### Development Release 1.4.1
+### Development Release 1.4.1 [21-Jan-2009]
 First release with internal changes to the ontology API needed for future features.

-new feature: Schema comparison using the eclipse compare functionality.
+**new feature:** Schema comparison using the eclipse compare functionality.
 Each project has at least one schema file (generally a .xmi file) in the Schema folder.
 To compare two schemas, select them in the Navigator, right click and choose Compare With > Each Other.
 To compare a schema with a recent version select it, right click and choose Compare With > Local History.

-new feature: Integrated help.
+**new feature:** Integrated help.
 To access CIMTool help and documentation within eclipse, choose Help > Help Contents from the main menu.
 Look for the topic "Common CIMTool Tasks" in the table of contents.
 In the release, the included help consists of the most useful material from the http://cimtool.org web site.

-### Release 1.3.3
+### Release 1.3.3 [11-Sep-2008]
-new feature: "Add package name to default schema namespaces" preference causes unique RDF namespaces to be generated from the UML package hierarchy.
+**new feature:** "Add package name to default schema namespaces" preference causes unique RDF namespaces to be generated from the UML package hierarchy.

-new feature: CIM/XML profiles can now have more than one restriction, in different contexts, on the same property.
+**new feature:** CIM/XML profiles can now have more than one restriction, in different contexts, on the same property.
 This was previously only supported for XSD profiles.

 The simple-owl format now preserves all property restrictions and the validation rules have been reworked to enforce them.

 The standard CIM/XML RDFS format cannot support this and CIMTool rolls up the restrictions into a single, consistent property definition.

-correction: when rolling up restrictions to base classes for RDFS, they are always relaxed. this prevents restrictions from incorrectly affecting sibling classes.
+**correction:** when rolling up restrictions to base classes for RDFS, they are always relaxed. this prevents restrictions from incorrectly affecting sibling classes.

-correction: use the concrete stereotype in validation instead of treating the leaf classes as concrete.
+**correction:** use the concrete stereotype in validation instead of treating the leaf classes as concrete.
 The "Stereotype leaf classes as concrete" operation can be used to obtain the previous behaviour.

-enhancement: stereotypes assigned in the profile editor are copied into the generated RDFS and simple-OWL.
+**enhancement:** stereotypes assigned in the profile editor are copied into the generated RDFS and simple-OWL.

-enhancement: build target flags and stereotypes defined in a profile are preserved in the "Reorganize per RDFS Rules" operation.
+**enhancement:** build target flags and stereotypes defined in a profile are preserved in the "Reorganize per RDFS Rules" operation.

-enhancement: the property sheet view for diagnostic nodes has been improved.
+**enhancement:** the property sheet view for diagnostic nodes has been improved.

-enhancement: tested with eclipse 3.4 (Ganymede)
+**enhancement:** tested with eclipse 3.4 (Ganymede)

-### Release 1.3.2
+### Release 1.3.2 [11-Sep-2008]
-correction: allow unnamed schema properties to be profiled
+**correction:** allow unnamed schema properties to be profiled

-new feature: sawsdl semantic annotations in generated XML Schema see: http://www.w3.org/TR/sawsdl/
+**new feature:** sawsdl semantic annotations in generated XML Schema see: http://www.w3.org/TR/sawsdl/

-enhancement: generated HTML profile documentation reworked with better ordering and formating of information.
+**enhancement:** generated HTML profile documentation reworked with better ordering and formating of information.

-enhancement: package names added to properties sheet and generated profile documentation.
+**enhancement:** package names added to properties sheet and generated profile documentation.

-### Release 1.3.1
+### Release 1.3.1 [11-Sep-2008]
-new feature: Property sheet view shows details of the selected profile or schema definition.
+**new feature:** Property sheet view shows details of the selected profile or schema definition.
 This view has been added to the CIMTool perspective.
 From the menu choose Window > Reset Perspective to update your perspective.
 The property sheet replaces some of the fields on the profile editor detail page.

-new feature: Profile comparisons using the eclipse compare functionality.
+**new feature:** Profile comparisons using the eclipse compare functionality.
 To compare two profiles, select them in the Navigator, right click and choose Compare With > Each Other.
 To compare a profile with a recent version select it, right click and choose Compare With > Local History.

-enhancement: preserve association documentation from EA UML 1.4 (Rose compatible) XMI export files.
+**enhancement:** preserve association documentation from EA UML 1.4 (Rose compatible) XMI export files.
 It is now possible to use EA models with CIMTool using those XMI export settings.

-new feature: simple-owl-augmented and legacy-rdfs-augmented targets can be built from a profile.
+**new feature:** simple-owl-augmented and legacy-rdfs-augmented targets can be built from a profile.
 The new targets provide both a forward and inverse property for each property defined in the profile.
 They replace the old nested-simple-owl and nested-legacy-rdfs build targets.
 Build new build targets can be selected on the profile editor summary page.

-### Release 1.2.5
+### Release 1.2.5 [18-Jul-2008]
-new feature: add a class hierarchy page to the profile editor
+**new feature:** add a class hierarchy page to the profile editor

-new feature: allow more than one named profile per information model class
+**new feature:** allow more than one named profile per information model class

 correction to search feature: failed to display matches in some cases

-### Release 1.2.4
+### Release 1.2.4 [10-Jul-2008]
 change schema tree icons to reflect UML aggregation and composition

 the 'make leaf classes concrete' option in the profile editor now does exactly that and ignores other